enesgrahovac/whisper.cpp-nextjs/README.md

 - Whisper model executed in the browser via WebAssembly (compiled with Emscripten).
 - Next.js 15 (App Router) + React 19 + TypeScript.
-- Model files (~30–140 MB) are transparently **cached in IndexedDB** after the first download.
+- Model files (~30-140 MB) are transparently **cached in IndexedDB** after the first download.
-- Works offline once a model is cached.
+- Works offline once a model is cached – use the **Clear Cache** button in the UI to remove them.
 - Shadcn/UI + Tailwind v4 for the UI.

 ---